Samantha Jones was the best character on Sex and The City, these 10 iconic quotes prove it

 Sex and The City 2

-While we may be in what many have come to describe as being the age of post-feminism, the uncomfortable reality is the fact that young girls and women alike continue to have their life choices dictated by everyone else around them.
+While we may be in what many have come to describe as being the age of post-feminism, the uncomfortable reality is the fact that young girls and women alike continue to have their life choices dictated by those orbiting around them.
 Whether it be by men, by the media, or in some cases by other women, the basic premise of choice and autonomy still remain elusive.

 This is especially true for women who cross beyond an invisible age marker, who will inevitably be told to dress ‘their age’.
 Well ageism certainly didn’t go well with Miss Jones, who immediately admonished a sales associate for making a snide quip about her seniority when viewing a sequinned dress.